-Unlike the PDE (Permitted Daily Exposure), the ADI (acceptable daily intake) as well as the TDI (tolerable daily intake) consider oral intake only and represent estimates of the amount of a substance in air, food, or drinking water that can be taken daily over a lifetime without significant health risks.
-Therefore, these approaches might therefore be the better choice for oral-only pharmaceuticals or food related products.
+Unlike the Permitted Daily Exposure (PDE), the Acceptable Daily Intake (ADI) as well as the Tolerable Daily Intake (TDI) consider oral intake only and represent estimates of the amount of a substance in air, food, or drinking water that can be taken daily over a lifetime without significant health risks.
+Therefore, these approaches might be the better choice for oral-only pharmaceuticals or food related products.
 Additionally, the ADI / TDI approach may be applied to toxicologically qualify substances that can be present as a result of the manufacturing process or they can arise from natural or environmental sources.

 The ADI concept can be understood as a measure to indicate the toxicity of long-term exposure to repeated ingestion of chemical compounds (present and/or added), as opposed to acute toxicity.

 The No-Observed(-Adverse)-Effect Level, the amount of a substance that shows no toxic effects, is determined by performing studies with several doses including high doses.
 In several studies on different effects, the most relevant NOAEL is selected to form the basis of ADI-calculations.

 The determination of an ADI is to verify the safety of an (orally administrable) compound and the provision of high quality pharmaceutical products.